 There is no scientific consensus about the mechanism responsible for driving the creation of massive stars.
 This SOMA Survey reveals that massive star formation is accompanied by the launching of powerful, magnetized winds that flow out from above and below a swirling disk of gas that is feeding the growing star.
 These winds blow cavities through the dense, dusty cloud, which allowed researchers to see more clearly into the stellar nursery.
 By measuring how much light escapes from these cavities at different wavelengths, researchers can learn about the structure of protostars and can test different theoretical models of their formation.

-“Understanding the birth process of massive stars is one of the most important unsolved problems of modern astrophysics, since these stars are so influential throughout our galaxy and beyond.” says Tan.
+“Understanding the birth process of massive stars is one of the most important unsolved problems of modern astrophysics, since these stars are so influential throughout our galaxy and beyond,” says Tan.
 “The unique ability of the SOFIA telescope to see at infrared wavelengths – wavelengths that are 100 times longer than those of visible light — is crucial for progress on this research, since this is the part of the spectrum where the stars emit most of their energy.”

 The first SOMA study was published in the Astrophysical Journal in 2017.
-Observations in the SOMA study will continue on board SOFIA in summer 2018, with plans to observe about fifty regions of massive star formation throughout our galaxy.
+Observations in the SOMA study will continue on board SOFIA in the summer of 2018, with plans to observe about fifty regions of massive star formation throughout our galaxy.

 “Our recent and upcoming observations will yield a large enough sample to discover the general principles of how massive stars are born,” said Tan.